 Model 5132S (SLDPRT)

 Applications for the Model 5132 include sports broadcasting booth packages, remote news gathering "fly packs," stadium audio/video interface (I/O) locations, and government/corporate/performance space/aerospace test infrastructure projects.
 The number of Model 5132 modules used in a project can vary widely—from one to dozens.
 And in each case the performance will be completely "pro" with audio quality, reliability, and installation flexibility matching that of larger-scale products.
-Typical applications will find the Model 5132's 4-wire audio inputs and outputs being interfaced with fiber-optical transport modules, matrix intercom systems, and audio/video routers.
-The flexibility of the Model 5132's party-line intercom interface allows direct connection to either intercom beltpack devices or an existing party-line intercom system.
+Typical applications will find the Model 5132's line-level audio inputs and outputs being interfaced with fiber-optical transport modules, matrix intercom systems, and audio/video routers.
+The flexibility of the Model 5132's party-line intercom interface allows direct connection to either intercom beltpack devices or an existing party-line intercom circuit.

 The Model 5132 provides a full-featured 2-channel interface which includes two 2-wire-to-4-wire hybrid circuits with automatic nulling capability.
 The analog hybrid circuitry provides excellent audio quality and high return-loss.
 Audio level meters provide confirmation of system performance during setup and operation.
 The Model 5132's party-line interface is accessible using a 3-pin male XLR connector.
 This allows industry-standard party-line intercom user beltpacks to be directly interfaced.
-With a maximum output current of 180 milliamperes, up to three of the popular RTS® BP325 devices can be directly connected.
+With a maximum output current of 180 milliamperes (mA), up to three of the popular RTS® BP325 devices can be directly connected.
 Devices from Clear-Com® are also compatible.

 For operation, the Model 5132 only requires connection of an analog audio input, an analog audio output, and an external source of nominal 12 volts DC.
 The acceptable input voltage range is 10 to 18, allowing a variety of power sources to be utilized.
 Power supply circuitry within the Model 5132 creates the voltages required for the analog and digital circuitry.